MrMilenko/Pinecone/README.md

 </p>
 <p align="center">I'm Cleet.
 Cletus T. Pine.</p>

-## Pinecone

 **Project Status: Stable**

 Pinecone is no longer under active development.
 The application itself is stable and functional.
 Only critical bug fixes or updates to the DLC/Title Update JSON may be made as needed.

 For ongoing preservation efforts, we recommend using **XCAT**, which has become the community standard: [https://consolemods.org/wiki/Xbox:XCAT](https://consolemods.org/wiki/Xbox:XCAT)

-Small patches may still be made to improve usability and fix bugs, especially for those of you with stacks of old drives still waiting to be scanned :)
+Small patches may still be made to improve usability and fix bugs, or update the JSON database, especially for those of you with stacks of old drives still waiting to be scanned :)

 ## A Thank You to the Community